aleshaleksey/fansys23/08-spell-list.md

 - Fey spirits take the form of entities of the caster's choice.
 These provide a ["deceive"](05-skills.md#deceive) roll equal to the caster's spell threshold, for the sake of targeting and identifying the caster for other purposes.
 If a successful "observe"/"sense motive" roll, or ["truesight"](06-abilities.md#truesight-i-v) (or a similar ability) do not reveal the true target, this counts as ["full concealment"](04-combat.md#cover-and-concealment).
 - All spells with a spirit/spiritual/nature descriptor cost 1 MP dice less to cast (this does not stack), and gain +1 to their threshold.

-**Upcast**: For every extra MP dice, the spell radius increases by 20ft or the duration increases by 1 minute.
+**Upcast**: For every extra MP die above 9, the spell radius increases by 20ft or the duration increases by 1 minute.

 **Global**: The spell lasts for 24 hours and covers a radius of 1200ft.
 If the caster sacrifices a precious memory (and permanently loses an ability) there are a couple of extra effects (on top of the aforementioned special boons):
 - All allies heal all conditions 1 hour after the start of the spell, all MP and SP 2 hours after the start of the spell, starvation, thirst and insomnia 3 hours after the start of the spell, and all HP at the end of the spell.
 SP and MP dice are not restored.